unboundsecurity/blockchain-crypto-mpc/README.md

 for initialization.
 After initialization, each peer calls the **MPCCrypto_step()** function a number of times until the peer is finished with the signing process.
-The signature, which is the result of the signing process, is receive by calling the final function, **MPCCrypto_finalEcdsaSign()**, after which the signing process is done.
+The signature, which is the result of the signing process, is received by calling the final function, **MPCCrypto_finalEcdsaSign()**, after which the signing process is done.